 Enough Bard PowerPort lawsuits have been already filed that a multidistrict litigation has been created to streamline the process of handling the lawsuits for the court system.

 If you or someone you loved was injured or suffered health issues as a result of using a Bard PowerPort, you may be eligible for financial compensation.
-The PowerPort injury lawyers at Nadrich & Cohen are ready to fight for you.
+The PowerPort injury lawyers at Nadrich Accident Injury Lawyers are ready to fight for you.
 We work quickly and thoroughly, handling every step of the legal process so that you can focus on healing.
 We have been representing victims of defective medical devices for over 30 years.
 Contact us today for a free consultation to discuss your Bard PowerPort case.

 What Is The Bard PowerPort Port Catheter Device?